habibcomsats/NVFlare/examples/xgboost/README.md

 This example illustrates a binary classification task based on [HIGGS dataset](https://archive.ics.uci.edu/ml/datasets/HIGGS).
 This dataset contains 11 million instances, each with 28 attributes.

 ## Federated Training of XGBoost under Tree-based Schemes
 Several mechanisms have been proposed for training an XGBoost model under federated learning setting.
-In this example, we illustrate the use of NVFlare under horizontal federated learning, and tree-based collaboration.
+In this example, we illustrate the use of Flare under horizontal federated learning, and tree-based collaboration.
 ### Horizontal Federated Learning
 Under horizontal setting, each participant / client joining the federated learning will have part of the whole data / instances, while each instance has full features.
 This is in contrast to vertical federated learning, where each client has part of the feature values.
 ### Tree-based Collaboration